Federal Funding Opportunities

 The Environmental Quality Incentives Program is NRCS’ flagship conservation program that helps farmers, ranchers and forest landowners integrate conservation into working lands.
 NRCS works one-on-one with producers to develop a conservation plan that outlines conservation practices and activities to help solve on-farm resource issues.
 Producers implement practices and activities in their conservation plan that can lead to cleaner water and air, healthier soil and better wildlife habitat, all while improving their agricultural operations.
 EQIP helps producers make conservation work for them.
 Financial assistance for practices may be available through EQIP.
 Some producers may also qualify for advance payment.

-Deadline: Year-round.
-By state ranking date for current cycle.
+Deadline: Year-round; by state ranking date for the current cycle

 Learn more